saeyslab/DeepLearning_for_ImagingFlowCytometry/README.md

 # Deep Learning for Imaging Flow Cytometry

-This repository contains the code used to generate results for "Include link to paper".
+This repository contains the code used to generate results for [Classification of Human White Blood Cells Using Machine Learning for Stain‐Free Imaging Flow Cytometry](https://doi.org/10.1002/cyto.a.23920).
 A framework around Tensorflow-Keras is provided that makes it easy to train and evaluate any deep learning architecture on imaging flow cytometry data.

 ## Citation
 If you use this package please cite the following publication: